 How Does Consumer Bankruptcy Protection Impact Household Outcomes?

-Chapter 7 bankruptcy, the main debt relief program for U.S. households, provides more than $150 billion each year, yet its impact on consumers remains unclear.
-Using unique hand-collected data from individual bankruptcy petitions, I employ a regression discontinuity design to estimate Chapter 7’s effect on subsequent household real investment and financial performance.
-Chapter 7 protection increases the probability of a debtor (1) creating a new business, (2) becoming a first-time homeowner, and (3) avoiding home foreclosure.
-Although Chapter 7 protects people in a variety of ways, for example, by stopping creditor harassment, the above findings arise because of debt relief.
+Chapter 7 bankruptcy, the main debt relief program for U.S. households, provides more than $150 billion in debt relief each year, yet its impact on consumers remains unclear.
+Using unique hand-collected data from individual bankruptcy petitions, I employ a regression discontinuity design to estimate Chapter 7’s effect on households’ subsequent real investment and financial performance.
+Chapter 7 protection increases the probability of a debtor creating a new business, becoming a first-time homeowner, and avoiding home foreclosure.
+Although Chapter 7 protects people in a variety of ways—for example, by stopping creditor harassment—the above findings arise because of debt relief.